LioQing/comp3278-icms/README.md

 - The database data file with an existing account (username: timmy, password: icms20231123) is `icms_data.sql`.

+  - It has face data for the account but it is not trained, so it will not work.
+You have to setup face again (You can setup face for another account and all the account's face data will be trained).

 - The media files are in `media.zip`.

 Unzip the media files to the `media` directory in the `backend` root directory.